Phil Jones (footballer, born 1992): Manchester United

 On 1 July 2015, Jones signed a new four-year contract with United.
 On 8 February 2019, he signed a new contract until 2023.
 On 9 February, Jones assisted Anthony Martial in a 3–0 win over Fulham, his first goal involvement since 2014.
 On 26 January 2020, he scored in a 6–0 FA Cup win against Tranmere Rovers; it was his first goal for United since March 2014.
 He then spent 20 months injured, finally returning to training and playing with the reserves in September 2021.
 In September 2021, Jones opened up on his injury problems, stating "I think as a footballer, as a person, as a human being, that's the lowest I probably ever felt in my life".
 Following an injury to Harry Maguire, coupled with existing injuries to Eric Bailly and Victor Lindelöf, Jones made his return to first team action in a 1–0 home defeat to Wolverhampton Wanderers on 3 January 2022, his first appearance in nearly two years.
 Jones last appearance for the club came when he was substituted on in a 3–0 home win against Brentford on 2 May 2022.
 Following the appointment of Erik ten Hag, Jones wasn't included in United's 25 man squad for the 2022–23 season; injury resulted in Jones missing the entirety of the season.

 On 15 May 2023, United announced that, after a 12-year stint at Old Trafford, Jones would be released by the club at the end of the season.
 Later that year, in September, he became involved in United's youth teams training sessions at Carrington, as he then announced plans to take courses to earn his coaching badges.

-In August 2024, he announced his retirement from playing football, saying he wanted to move into coaching.
+In August 2024, he announced his retirement from playing football, saying that he wanted to move into coaching.
+In total, he made 229 appearances for United out of which 169 came in the Premier League.
+Prior to his retirement, he and David de Gea were the only remaining members of the 2012–13 squad that had won the Premier League in Sir Alex Ferguson's last season as manager.